RayuY/Final-Project/script.md

 ###

-- Hi Everyone I'm Ray and i'm a fullstack developer, before lighthouse labs I used to be a sushi chef.
+- Hi Everyone I'm Ray and i'm a fullstack developer.
+Before lighthouse labs I used to be a sushi chef.